inpsyde/composer-asset-compiler/README.md

 The value `{ "dependencies": "install" }` is  "resolved" to the value of `commands.dependencies.install`.
 In the same way, `{ "script": "build" }` is "resolved" replacing the `%s` in `commands.dependencies.script` with `"build"`.

-To know this workflow is important to understand how it is possible to customize the `commands` object in very powerful way.
+Knowing this workflow is important to understand how it is possible to customize the `commands` object in very powerful way.

 In fact, it is possible to use a complete `commands` object instead of letting the compiler use the default object based on the package manager in use.